Excess Leave Program (ELP) for Law School

 Legal Internships:

 During the first two years of the program, officers must participate in legal internships during summer breaks.
 Internships must begin within two calendar days of the officer’s last examination or class and may not end earlier than two calendar days before the start of fall classes.
-Contact Air Force Institute of Technology and The Professional Development Directorate (AF/JAX) with the beginning and end dates of your summer break along with the names of the closest Air Force Bases.
+Contact Air Force Institute of Technology and The Professional Development Directorate (AF/JAX) with the beginning and end dates of your summer break along with the names of the closest DAF installations.
 AF/JAX will make internship assignments.

 Transferring from ELP to Funded Legal Education Program